terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 - reliable workflows built around models, tools, and automation.
 - tolerance of AI faults and unpredictable outputs

-**Palanti's first real practical application was in the military.
+**Palantir's first real practical application was in the military.
 That's no accident.**
 - Benefits >> negatives.
 - Errors can be tolerated (not used in the nuclear forces).
 - Man in loop.